nishant32400/GithubSmartMinds/README.md

-# GitHub Talent Hunt
+# GitHub smart minds

-This project finds GitHub users who match a job description.
+This project finds GitHub users who match a job description or intrest.
 It can use a fast heuristic or an AI model if configured.

 ## What is included